estrogencat/EeveeIPA/common_issues.md

 EeveeSpotify only supports iOS and iPadOS and is not planned to be supported on other platforms.
 You can sideload the iPadOS version on an Apple Silicon Mac, though.

-EeveeSpotify versions are released automatically alongside Spotify versions on the App Store and are uploaded to [GitHub Releases](https://github.com/whoeevee/EeveeSpotify/releases) and the [EeveeSpotify IPAs](https://t.me/SpotilifeIPAs) Telegram channel.
-For repository links you can add to your signing app, see [Repositories](https://github.com/whoeevee/EeveeSpotify/tree/swift/Repositories).
+EeveeSpotify versions are released automatically alongside Spotify versions on the App Store and are uploaded to the [EeveeSpotify IPAs](https://t.me/SpotilifeIPAs) Telegram channel.
 If you would like to make your own IPA, make sure you inject the SwiftProtobuf, Orion, and CydiaSubstrate frameworks.

 ## CarPlay, Siri and Dynamic Island/Lockscreen